-Remember Pilate has also made sure there were members of the crowd in court in an attempt to elicit a favorable response from them.
-As we have seen, generally the crowd loved Jesus and were favorable toward Him.
-The Sanhedrin were fearful of the crowd and wanted to arrest Jesus at night because of their fear of the crowd's reaction But in this case we have an entirely opposite reaction from the crowd.
-What Pilate expected to be a favorable response has not turned out so favorable.
-Luke has juxtaposed the attempt of Pilate to soften Jesus' sentence in the court with the vehement reaction of the crowd in the next verses.
+Remember Pilate has also made sure there were members of the crowd in court in an attempt to elicit a favourable response from them.
+As we have seen, generally the crowd loved Jesus and were favourable toward Him.
+The Sanhedrin were fearful of the crowd and wanted to arrest Jesus at night because of their fear of the crowd’s reaction But in this case we have an entirely opposite reaction from the crowd.
+What Pilate expected to be a favourable response did not turned out so favourable.
+Luke has juxtaposed the attempt of Pilate to soften Jesus’ sentence in the court with the vehement reaction of the crowd in the next verses.

-What has happened here?
-Compare the gospel accounts at this point to discover the clues.
-Luke doesn't tell us.
+What happened here?
+Compare the Gospel accounts at this point to discover the clues.
+Luke doesn’t tell us.
 His account is short but punchy.
 In shortening it he draws the essential elements together.
-Mark's account is even shorter on this matter.
+Mark’s account is even shorter on this matter.
 We have to turn to John and to Matthew to piece together what happened.
-Having told you that I will leave you to analyze the pieces.
+Having told you that I will leave you to analyse the pieces.

 I tell you all this to open the curtains on the work behind the Gems.
 I would like your input.
 I am wondering about the future of Gems.
 The pace to go, the depth of comment, the frequency of offerings and the tenure or longevity of the Gems.
 Do I keep doing them until I die or do I reach a point where it is natural to stop?
 Yes I could continue with a view to gemming all the books of the Bible but given the track record – I started 09/09/09 and am getting close to completing the 6th biblical book – Luke.
 So far I have covered:

-I intend to move on to cover Acts, Luke second book.
-They go together well.
-But that book is even longer than Luke.
-So at the current rate it will take me another 50 years.
-I can tell you categorically I won't live that long.
-Despite the fact that many of you want me to live to the maximum God allows for a man's life on earth – 120.
+Luke and Acts go together well.
+But Acts is even longer than Luke.
+So at the current rate it will take me another 50 years to gem the whole Bible.
+I can tell you categorically I won’t live that long.
+Despite the fact that many of you want me to live to the maximum God allows for a man’s life on earth – 120.

 So I am just taking stock of it all in order to make some wise decisions in conjunction with you my readers.
 Please give me your input.